edcarp/shell-genomics-eddie/_episodes/05-writing-scripts.md

 <div id="div_aws_win" style="display:block" markdown="1">

-### Uploading Data to your Virtual Machine with PSCP
+#### Uploading data to Eddie with PSCP

 If you're using a PC, we recommend you use the *PSCP* program.
-This program is from the same suite of tools as the putty program we have been using to connect.
+This program is from the same suite of tools as the PuTTY program we have been using to connect.

 1. If you haven't done so, download pscp from [http://the.earth.li/~sgtatham/putty/latest/x86/pscp.exe](http://the.earth.li/~sgtatham/putty/latest/x86/pscp.exe)
 2. Make sure the *PSCP* program is somewhere you know on your computer.
 In this case,